peterbaldridge/minimal-mistakes/_posts/2015-01-22-The-Yelp-Dataset-Challenge.markdown

 ![](https://peterbaldridge.github.io/media/yelp/vegas.jpg)

-What was more perplexing was how homogenous the uses' diversity indexes were.
+What was more perplexing was how homogenous the uses' diversity scores were.

 ## Going Deeper